cf73/humanity/content/collections/pages/our-partners.md

     content:
       -
         type: text
-        text: "The Humanity Initiative has chosen thirty of the world's most respected positive change enterprises to be prime destinations for volunteering and donating.\_"
+        text: "The Humanity Initiative has chosen thirty of the world's most respected positive change enterprises to be prime destinations for volunteering and donating.\_We provide direct links to their sites.
+In addition, we highlight some of their most compelling initiatives and stories throughout these pages. "
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'We highlight some of their most compelling initiatives and stories as well.'
   -
     type: paragraph
     content: